 Looking at the details in the shadows area shown at the Fig., 5, there is easy to note that the building of tones in the case of the use of only black ink tends to simplify the complexity coming from the file data.
 Separated tiny black ink drops cannot reproduce the richness contained in this picture area.
 Even simple visual perception can be aware of this lack in tone reproduction.
 As a consequence of these small and separated black drops, the quantity of UV light reaching the sensitized paper or carbon tissue is higher than the expected by the corresponding tonal value.
 The version printed with three inks shows a better variety of tones and an almost continuous tone even in the magnified detail.

 As a final reminder.
 Printing systems are intended for a given and specific purpose.
 Obtaining a fine tone and/or color reproduction in prints suited to be observed to the naked eye is a quite different task than printing to build an UV light blocker.
 This is the goal when printing life size negatives or positives for alternative photographic processes.
 This is an interesting field of research and probably in the future will be available other improved technologies that compel us to revise the best option again.
-Considering this perfect coexistence of new and old technologies is, in my opinion, the better reason to practice hybrid alternative processes.
+Considering this perfect coexistence of new and old technologies is, in my opinion, not the unique but a good reason to practice hybrid alternative processes.

 4 Replies to “Printing Negatives or Positives for Alternative Processes”